Learning Chinese together (with an Englishman)

 Extracted from A Little Daily Dose: Discovering Chinese characters through short stories

 I used to be very conscious of this at work.
-Whenever I spoke to international clients, my brain was programmed to omit all possible Mandarin/Hokkien train of thoughts.
-English was my “work language” — very proper and sometimes cold.
+Whenever I spoke with global clients, my brain would program to omit all possible Chinese trains of thought.
+English was my official “work language” — very proper and sometimes cold.

 At the end of 2011, I wanted to perfect one language.
 Between English and Chinese, I picked the latter.
 I moved to Shanghai.
 As I traveled westward, the landscape changed, the sun set later and the food got spicier.
 Mandarin was spoken in different accents but I felt a great sense of belonging.

 In 2014, I enrolled myself in a language school in Yunnan to re-learn basic Chinese.
-At 8,000ft above sea-level and without high-rise buildings, the sky seemed so much bigger.
-The lakes and the mountains beckoned everyone to slow down… It was a fruitful year studying Chinese radicals and discovering new meaning in almost everything (I had thought) I knew.
+At 8,000ft above sea level and without high-rise buildings, the sky seemed so much bigger.
+The lakes and the mountains beckoned everyone to slow down… It was a fruitful year studying Chinese radicals and discovering new meanings in almost everything (I had thought) I knew.

 That was before Love found me — in the form of an Englishman.
-After a whirlwind marriage and a year of visa application, we are finally living together in San Francisco.
+After a whirlwind marriage and more than a year of visa application, we are finally living together in San Francisco.

-As Jon starts to learn Chinese, I am suddenly thankful for my bilingual education.
-Despite not perfecting any of my languages, I could explain and break things down for easy understanding.
+As Jon started learning Chinese, I was suddenly thankful for my bilingual education.
+I can explain and break things down for easy understanding.
 Singlish — when used to explain Chinese — finally made sense!
 Jon grasped “already” and “or not?” in no time and could apply them in our daily conversations.

 We moved on to learn Chinese characters and, I told him, “Medicine (药) is an Appointment (约) with Herbs (艹 Grass Radical)” but he cheekily replied, “No, it’s eating Grass (艹) with an Embroidered (纟Silk Radical) Spoon (勺)!” and we laughed!